 A soccer association has separated its amateur and professional bodies.
-Both entities are companies incorporated under section 21 of the Companies Act.
+Both entities are companies incorporated under section 21 of the Companies Act, 1973.
 The amateur association is an approved PBO.
 A decision is taken to merge the two entities and the amalgamation transaction is concluded on 30 June 2008.
 The amateur association will transfer its assets to the professional body.
 The amateur association carries a stock of soccer kits which are sold to the amateur teams, the age groups of which range from 9 to 16 years.
 The cost price of the stock held as at 30 June 2008 is R820 000.
+The market value of the stock is R900 000.